Nonprofit & Tax-Exempt Status

 To incorporate under the Minnesota Nonprofit Statutes, RSOs need to send the organization’s Articles of Incorporation that comply with the nonprofit corporation statues to the Minnesota Secretary of State either online or by mail.
 To file online, go to www.sos.state.mn.us.
 There is a $90 filing fee for online filings.
 To file in person or by mail, send your articles to the Minnesota Secretary of State - Business Services, Retirement Systems of Minnesota Building, 60 Empire Drive, Suite 100, St. Paul, MN 55103.
 The filing fee is $70 payable to the MN Secretary of State.
 Once the articles are filed, the organization will receive a Certificate of Incorporation from the Minnesota Secretary of State’s Office.
 This certificate includes a charter number unique to that organization.
 The charter number is used only internally by the Secretary of State.

-Additional information regarding starting a successful nonprofit entity in Minnesota is available on the Minnesota Council of Nonprofits website.
+Additional information regarding starting a nonprofit entity in Minnesota, as well as filing and renew forms, is available on the Minnesota Secretary of State website.

 Benefits to nonprofits and tax-exempt organizations

 There are different types of tax exemption, based primarily upon the purposes of the groups, and not all are treated alike.
 Some of the following benefits are offered to some of these groups: